Depression Counselling in Singapore

 What Do Therapists Do During Depression Counselling?

-During depression counselling, the Therapist will start by making you comfortable and building rapport with you.
+During counselling for depression, the Therapist will start by making you comfortable and building rapport with you.

 You can use this time to ask questions or doubts that you may have about their background or depression therapy.